 Intellectual wellness is constantly challenging your mind.
 Learning never ends.
 Research shows learning a new skill prevents dementia and cognitive decline.

-67. Play brain games, such as crossword puzzles, to strengthen your memory and learning skills.
+- Play brain games, like crossword puzzles to strengthen your memory and learning skills.

-70. Learn time-management skills.
-Make a schedule you can stick to for classes, studying, work, exercise, running-errands, appointments and all other things you do.
+- Learn time-management skills.
+Make a schedule you can stick to for classes, studying, work, exercise, running-errands, appointments, and all other things you do.

-72. Organization is key.
+- Organization is key.
 Set reminders on your phone for important meetings and to-do’s.
-Separate important and documents into folders so you can easily access important projects.
+Separate important documents into folders so you can easily access important projects.

-73. Consult peer-reviewed, well-renown publications in staying abreast of developments in your line of work or study.
-Remember learning is a life-long process.
+- Consult peer-reviewed, well-renowned publications in staying abreast of developments in your line of work or study.
+Remember, learning is a life-long process.

-75. Practice caution when gathering information on topic from the internet, magazines, television, etc.
+- Practice caution when gathering information on topics from the internet, magazines, television, etc.

 Financial wellness is the ability to live within one’s means.
 Financial wellness encompasses an understanding of one’s personal budget and preparing for future financial emergencies and transitions.
 Being financially healthy isn’t about being rich; it’s about enjoying life and having the skills to cope with financial pressures.